burhanahmed1/VehicLens/README.md

-# Automobiles Machine Learning Analysis
+# VehicLens: Optimized Regression Modeling of Automobile Attributes

 ## Introduction
 This repository contains the analysis and machine learning model implementation for the automobile dataset.
 The goal is to predict various automobile attributes using different machine learning techniques.